-ASOP No. 20, Discounting of Property/Casualty Unpaid Claim Estimates (Exposed for comment in 2022)
+ASOP No. 20, Discounting of Property/Casualty Unpaid Claim Estimates (Updated June 2023, Effective December 1, 2023)

 ASOP No. 21, Responding to or Assisting Auditors or Examiners in Connection with Financial Audits, Financial Reviews, and Financial Examinations

 ASOP No. 23, Data Quality